We teamed up with Ambassador Harry Redknapp to run a campaign to make football more autism friendly.

 There are easy ways that clubs can ensure that football is open to all of their fans.
 From autism awareness training for staff, to offering an alternative entrance/exit and having a quiet area that can be used if someone is feeling overwhelmed, there are many small changes that clubs can make to become more autism friendly.
 We would love to work with football clubs of all sizes across the region so whether you are a fan, player or staff member please encourage your club to get in touch and support the campaign.

-AFC Bournemouth is working with us to take steps to become an autism friendly club.
-In its commitment to becoming more autism friendly the club arranged autism awareness training to over 100 stewards and staff.
-The next step being the launch of sensory packs to make the match day experience more accessible and enjoyable for fans with autism and other disabilities.
+AFC Bournemouth is working with us to take steps to become more autism friendly.
+The club has given autism awareness training to over 100 stewards and staff and launched sensory packs to make the match day experience more accessible and enjoyable for its fans with autism.